gregr/icfp2017-artifact-auas7pp/README.md

 To run with from this repo directly with Chez Scheme installed, make sure to first `cd src`.

+If you'd like to install Chez yourself, you can find it here, with build instructions: https://cisco.github.io/ChezScheme/#get.
+You can also try to figure out how to install it by reading our `Dockerfile`.

 ### Review the challenge files